Overview

 15 credits

 This module examines the actors and communication processes involved in contemporary political communication.
-It combines theoretical insights and empirical information from the fields of media studies, journalism, sociology and political science.
+Its core concern is to explore notions of ‘crisis’ in mature democracies as voter turnouts and ‘trust’ in formal political institutions steadily drop, national economies struggle, and news media decline.
+It combines theoretical insights and case examples from the fields of media studies, journalism, sociology, and political science.
 It mainly focuses on democracies, particularly in the US and UK, but literature and examples are also drawn from other types of political system and country.

-Much of the material for this module is highly contemporary, so students are encouraged to maintain an awareness of current developments in political communication in the UK and elsewhere, through newspapers, television, radio and the internet.
-Students are very much encouraged to bring contemporary examples into the seminar discussions and their essays.
+Much of the material for this module is highly contemporary, and you’ll be encouraged to maintain an awareness of current developments in political communication in the UK and elsewhere.

 |